ktrnthsnr/Budget-Tracker/README.md

 ## Testing

+- To run the webpack, type and run in the bash terminal `npm run build`
+- In this project exercise, the mode under the webpack.config.js is set to Development mode not Production mode.
+(Production mode would Uglify and minimize files.)
 - Clone the repo to your local drive, install per above, then run within the bash terminal to  instantiate the Express server `npm start`, and create the model.
 You can reset the PORT under server.js and the database name under server.js and idb.js.

 ## Userstory